organix/crlf/actor.md

 ```

 #### Method

+**[FIXME]** : _Pipeline and Method should be replaced by a single abstraction-constructor that creates a Function which can be applied to a dictionary!_

 A _method_ evaluates a _pipeline_ by inserting a parameter _value_ as the initial accumulator.
 A _method_ is constructed by sending `"method"` to an Array.
 Consider the following example: